kk-min/sgsafety-mobile/README.md

 <br>
 <br>
 SGSAFETY aims to fulfill 3 main purposes:
 (I)   Alert other users of nearby cardiac arrest cases based on their mobile device’s GPS location.
-By using our app, users will be able to send out an alert to other nearby users.
+By using our app, users will be able to send out an alert to other nearby users.<br>
 (II)  Enable users to locate the nearest AED based on their current location.
-This feature enables users to retrieve AED devices and render help efficiently
+This feature enables users to retrieve AED devices and render help efficiently  <br>
-(III) Automatically send a message to SCDF with information on the user’s current location and help required.
+(III) Automatically send a message to SCDF with information on the user’s current location and help required.<br>